CancerRxGene/gdsctools/doc/source/glossary.rst

     IPython
         Python comes with a dedicated shell, which can be started in a terminal by typing **python**.
-However, an improved shell is provided with the IPython environement, which should be installed independently.
+However, an improved shell is provided with the IPython environment, which should be installed independently.
 Note that conda distribution usually comes with ipython already installed.